Skip to content

 environment

-Use environment to define the environment in which deployment from the related job will be performed.
+Use environment to define the environment in which the deployment from the associated job will be performed.

 Keyword type: Job keyword.